Book now: 10 European-style staycations

 No, your eyes aren’t deceiving you, this is definitely Wales!
 It’s no coincidence that this super-cute corner of the country looks like it hopped straight out of an Italian postcard, as designer Sir Clough Williams-Ellis was reportedly a big fan of the Italian Riviera (aren’t we all?).
 You’ll get the (practically) the same amazing sea views and beach walks in Portmeirion as you would in Portofino, and the weather is generally pretty lovely – although we’d recommend packing your umbrella all the same.

 Like Corsica?
 Try the Isles of Scilly

 White sand beaches, plenty of local seafood and wine, and water sports and local wildlife for days – without a doubt, you don’t need chic Mediterranean islands when you’ve got the Isles of Scilly.
 Sure, the average temperature may be slightly lower, but Scilly still boasts some of the best weather in the UK, and rarely gets packed with tourists even in the height of summer.
-Our recommendation is to head there in September for the Taste of Scilly Festival, which celebrates the best local dishes (so pack your elasticated-waist trousers).
+Planning in advance?
+Book for September 2021 to visit the Taste of Scilly Festival, which celebrates the best local dishes (so pack your elasticated-waist trousers).

 Like the Alps?
 Try Snowdonia, Wales

 For a mountain range on your doorstep, Snowdonia has to be on every rambler’s bucket list.
 For the some of the most breathtaking views in the UK, head up Mount Snowdon, the highest mountain in England and Wales – it may take you around three hours, but the sense of achievement (and excellent Insta snaps) makes it totally worth it.
 Closer to the ground, there are more Welsh castles than you can shake a stick at, as well as the Italian-style Bodnant Garden, Llanberis Lake Railway for an old-school steam train ride and Swallow Falls waterfalls.